 Please note that the list below only shows forthcoming events, which may not include regular events that have not yet been entered for the forthcoming term.
 Please see the past events page for a list of all seminar series that the department has on offer.

-- Networks Seminar
+- Stochastic Analysis Seminar

 Highly oscillatory integrals arise in a range of wave-based problems.
 For example, they may occur when a basis for a boundary element has been enriched with oscillatory functions, or as part of a localised approximation to various short-wavelength phenomena.
 A range of contemporary methods exist for the efficient evaluation of such integrals.
 These methods have been shown to be very effective for model integrals, but may require expertise and manual intervention for

 integrals with higher complexity, and can be unstable in practice.